User Guide

 Shows a list of all persons in ThunderCat.
 Returns you to the Home Page.

-command!
-Use the groups
+findG command!
+Use the groups command for that.

 Format: list